OforiwaaPee/OforiwaaPee/README.md

 I’m **Oforiwaa Pee**, a transport-geography Ph.D. researcher and location-intelligence practitioner who loves turning messy spatial data into clear, actionable insights.

 - 🔭 **Currently working on:**
-   Evaluating the impact of Bus Rapid Transit (BRT) systems using spatial econometric methods, and applying location intelligence to inform strategic decisions in urban mobility and retail networks.
+   Evaluating the impact of Bus Rapid Transit (BRT) systems using spatial-causal inference (spatial econometric methods), and applying location intelligence to inform strategic decisions in urban mobility and retail networks.
   - A spatial Difference-in-Differences study measuring how Johannesburg’s *Rea Vaya* Bus Rapid Transit (BRT) reshaped travel behaviour and the socio-economic impacts on residents
   - Location intelligence & strategy frameworks that help global brands (Nike) choose the right places to grow